DanielVanNoord/System.Windows.Forms/README.md

 I tested the SimpleTest example on Windows, Raspbian Buster and Kubuntu 19.10 using .Net Core 3.0 Release.

 # Future Work
 Unknown right now.
-I will likely add more samples as I go.
+I will likely add more samples and fix issues as I go.
 If Mono adds support for Mac 64 bit I will port that over.

 I will add better Linux documentation as I have time.